hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 I think I'm coding myself into a corner here. https://gist.github.com/RayMPerry/c58b966cf064bd100f6cdabf614598aa Running into weird issues switching between contexts.
 Is there a better way to structure something like this?
 How should I structure this in a more idiomatic fashion?

 [14:07:02](#W0qRa0RgiGIbHmFTj0nEOxBNDeB6_zpyO6CJWs6Uhk0) <hiiamboris (NOT THIS ONE)>:
 I don't see any context problems in your code.
-You're trying to convert arbitrary text into integer though, that is an issue Ì†ΩÌ∏â
+You're trying to convert arbitrary text into integer though, that is an issue üòâ

 [14:07:39](#TCT1px5qj_JgacG25ULm5tXew6fWBTJ46psAoSXLLhQ) <RayMPerry (RaycatWhoDat)>:
 Oh?
 What would be a better way to do that?